| Anatomy of Adultery - 15 Steps of Unfaithfulness

 step.
 It's just not possible to freeze a relationship -- you

 have to go ahead with it, or break it off totally."
+15. Sexual intercourse."Soon I quit resisting and was swept into outright adultery."

 "One thing led to another and finally we ended up in

+bed with each other."
 "Though we never intended it to go that far, we eventually

+went all the way and had sex."
 "One night we couldn't seem to stop ourselves (at least

 we didn't want to) so I completed my journey of unfaithfulness